perwin/s4g_barsizes/README.md

    (including statistics).

    * `sample_defs.py` -- definitions of various subsamples of S4G galaxies, in the
-   form of integer lists of index values.
+   form of integer lists of index values (slices, more or less).

    * `fitting_barsizes.py` -- code to assist with the fits in the Jupyter notebook `barsize_fits.ipynb`.